 San glanced longingly up the stairs to the quiet respite of the navigation area.

 “Walk with me.”

 San put his hands behind his back and followed Keldan’s lead.
 They left the aft viewing deck and meandered down the outer starboard corridor.
-On their left were the links, glowing blue with The Fallingstar’s rotating inner sea.
+On their left were the links, long tunnels leading to the inner hull.
 On their right were a row of windows peering into the expanse of space.
 The starlight made San felt like a shadow of himself.

 “So,” Keldan said.
 “It’s the middle of the night and you’re up surveying the ship.
 What’s the problem?
 Mirralu’s cooking not agreeing with you?”